 Following the onset of military presence in Iraq, several important events in the war are worth noting.
-The first is that by May of 2003, President Bush announced the end of “major combat operations” in Iraq.
-However, in August 2003, insurgents bombed the United Nations headquarters in Baghdad killing 22 and prompting the withdrawal of several UN organizations (Bergen, 2011)(Bergen, 2011).
-In 2004, support for the war waned as the mistreatment of Iraqi prisoners became public knowledge and as doubt was raised about the veracity of the intelligence information about the Iraqi possession of WMDs which was major justification for the war ("U.S. Foreign policy timeline," 2008)(U.S Foreign Policy Timeline, 2008).
-In January 2005, a new Iraqi government was elected; however, the election was highly contested by the Iraqi Sunnis (Bergen, 2011)(Bergen, 2011).
-Then, in January 2007, President Bush authorized more military personnel to be sent to Iraq and in May of 2007, Congress approved an increase in funding for the war ("U.S. Foreign policy timeline," 2008)(U.S Foreign Policy Timeline, 2008).
+The first is that by May of 2003, President Bush announced the end of major combat operations in Iraq.
+However, in August 2003, insurgents bombed the United Nations headquarters in Baghdad killing 22 and prompting the withdrawal of several UN organizations (Bergen, 2011).
+In 2004, support for the war waned as the mistreatment of Iraqi prisoners became public knowledge and as doubt was raised about the veracity of the intelligence information about the Iraqi possession of WMDs – the major justification for the war ("U.S. Foreign policy timeline," 2008).
+In January 2005, a new Iraqi government was elected; however, the election was highly contested by the Iraqi Sunnis (Bergen, 2011).
+Then, in January 2007, President Bush authorized more military personnel to be sent to Iraq and in May of 2007, Congress approved an increase in funding for the war ("U.S. Foreign policy timeline," 2008).

 Iran.
 As with Iraq, U.S. relations with Iran were not always hostile.
 During the World War I, Iran served as a peripheral battleground for the Turks, Russians, and British.
 Following WWI, the modern Iranian state was formed under military leader, Reza Khan, who inaugurated as the first shah of the Pahlavi dynasty.
-Reza Khan pushed for modernization in Iran which angered many conservatives as did his concessions to the British oil company, Anglo-Persian Oil, which controlled much of the oil in Iran.
+Reza Khan pushed for modernization in Iran, which angered many conservatives, as did his concessions to the British oil company, Anglo-Persian Oil, which controlled much of the oil in Iran.
 World War II saw further foreign intervention in Iran by the Soviet Union and Great Britain.
 Reza Khan was forced to abdicate, and the throne went to his son, Mohammad.
 The U.S. intervened to push the Soviet Union and Great Britain out of Iran and to assist in the development of the nation under the shah.
 Many in Iran grew to resent this intervention.
 Then, in 1951, Mohammad Mossadeq, became prime minister with a socialist-leaning parliament.
 The oil industry was nationalized which angered British and American interested causing both nations to boycott Iranian oil.
 The boycott in turn caused massive economic problems for Iran.
-Although the American intervention ended up played an insignificant role in proceeding events, the coup which led to the removal of Mossadeq, and the consolidation of the shah as absolute monarch cemented the animosity of many Iranians against the U.S. (Henriksen, 2012)(Henriksen, 2012).
+Although the American intervention ended up played an insignificant role in proceeding events, the coup which led to the removal of Mossadeq, and the consolidation of the shah as absolute monarch cemented the animosity of many Iranians against the U.S. (Henriksen, 2012).